Phoenix Child Custody Lawyer

 (2) The parties “split” legal decision-making so that one party has sole legal decision-making over one or more of the above categories and the other parent has sole legal decision-making over one or more of the above categories.

 (3) The parties have “joint legal decision-making.”
 This means that the parties have an equal say regarding the above categories.
 Neither party has a superior voice in such issues.
+Most judges award joint legal decision making in light of the statutory presumption that such is in the children’s best interests.

 (4) Joint legal decision-making with a final decision maker.
 This means that the parties are to communicate and to attempt to make decisions together but that one of the parties has the ability to veto the other party and make the final decision if no agreement is reached.
 This can be split as well – i.e., one party can have final decision-making authority regarding one or more of the above categories while the other party can have final decision-making regarding one or more of the categories.